compintell/Mooncake.jl/docs/src/developer_documentation/forwards_mode_design.md

 Some notable technical differences include:
 1. forwards-mode AD only makes use of the tangent system, whereas reverse-mode also makes use of the fdata / rdata system.
 1. forwards-mode AD comprises only line-by-line transformations of the `IRCode`.
 In particular, it does not require the insertion of additional basic blocks, nor the modification of the successors / predecessors of any given basic block.
 Consequently, there is no need to make use of the `BBCode` infrastructure built up for reverse-mode AD -- everything can be straightforwardly done at the `Compiler.IRCode` level.

+## Comparison with ForwardDiff.jl

+With reference to [the limitations of ForwardDiff.jl](https://juliadiff.org/ForwardDiff.jl/stable/user/limitations/#Limitations-of-ForwardDiff), there are a few noteworthy differences between ForwardDiff.jl and this implementation:
+1. `:foreigncall`s pose much less of a problem for Mooncake's forward-mode than for ForwardDiff.jl, because we can write a rule for any method of any function.
+In essence, you can only (reliably) write rules for ForwardDiff.jl via dispatch on `ForwardDiff.Dual`.
+1. the target function can be of any arity in Mooncake.jl, but must be unary in ForwardDiff.jl.
+1. there are no limitations on the argument type constraints that Mooncake.jl can handle, while ForwardDiff.jl requires that argument type constraints be `<:Real` or arrays of `<:Real`.
+1. No special storage types are required with Mooncake.jl, while ForwardDiff.jl requires that any container you write to is able to contain `ForwardDiff.Dual`s.